checkmarx-ltd/cx-flow/docs/Tutorials.md

 <br>Notice the team is the GitHub organization.
 This is set by the team line in the .yml file.
 It auto creates a team if it does not exist.
 This can be overridden in the config file with the multi-tenant setting.
 Please see the CxFlow configuration page for more information.
 * When the scan finishes, you should see issues on the Issue tab of your GitHub repo
 <br>[https://github.com/<username\>/CxFlowGitHub/issues](http://github.com/)
-* Examine the following issue CX SQL_Injection @ roost/basket.jsp [master]
+* Examine the following issue CX SQL_Injection @ roost/basket.jsp [main]
 * Open the Checkmarx link and examine the finding
-* We will now trigger CxFlow from a Pull Request to a protected branch, from branch security-fix to master
+* We will now trigger CxFlow from a Pull Request to a protected branch, from branch security-fix to main
 * Open IntelliJ and create a new local branch called security-fix VCS > Git > Branches > New Branch
 * Type security-fix and click ok
 * Open basket.jsp under the root folder and replace lines 53-55 with the following